Belgian minister travels to Congo to deter asylum seekers

 belganewsagency.eu

-The minister also claimed some people misuse visa procedures by entering Belgium on tourist visas and then applying for asylum, which is not permitted.
+Van Bossuyt also claimed some people misused visa procedures by entering Belgium on tourist visas and then applying for asylum, which is not permitted.

-During her visit, Van Bossuyt will speak to local and international media and meet Interior minister Jacquemain Shabani Lukoo, as well as migration officials.
+During her visit, she will speak to local and international media and meet Interior minister Jacquemain Shabani Lukoo, as well as migration officials.
 The aim is to strengthen cooperation on returns policy and tackle irregular migration.

 An online campaign has also been launched to reinforce the message that those seeking asylum for economic reasons are unlikely to succeed in Belgium.